What is Case Law & Why is it Important?

-Key Numbers are unique to products published by West.
+Key Numbers: These are unique to products published by West.
 They represent a specific subtopic within an area of law.
-They are uniform throughout all West Publications, and are therefore very useful in finding primary and secondary resources on the point of law you are researching.
+They are uniform throughout all West Publications, and are therefore useful in finding primary and secondary resources on the point of law you are researching.

 Headnotes: Lexis has a similar feature called Headnotes which show the key legal points of a case.
 These can be found at the beginning of cases and can be followed to find other cases similar to yours.

 Chat with a Touro Law librarian and get the guidance, advice, and help you need to get your research off on the right foot.